stanfordnlp/pyreft/README.md

 - Sharing the fine-tuned results easily to HuggingFace

 > [!TIP]
+> **Corrections to the preprint:** Hyperparameter settings presented in Table 5 and 6 in the Appendix should be swapped, i.e., GSM8K should do interventions on all layers.
+We will update our arXiv paper soon.

+> [!TIP]
 > **Powerful and Parameter-Efficient:** Read [Our ReFT paper](https://arxiv.org/abs/2404.03592) for an introduction of representation fine-tuning (ReFT) and its performance.

 > [!TIP]